mist64/cbmbus_doc/4 Standard Serial.md

 [^1]: Correlated with, but not the same, and often confused with "Burst Mode".

 [^2]: The implementation file in the Commodore 64 KERNAL source is "`serial4.0`".
 The context of the version number is unknown, since no other versions have appeared.
 On the TED and the C128, the file is just called "`serial.src`".

+[^3] IEEE-488 also signals this during the last byte, by pulling the dedicated EOI line to 1 while the data is valid.